I have yellowish sperm. Do I have an STI?

 Diet

-The food you eat can affect the colour of your semen.
-Consuming foods high in pigment, such as beets, carrots, turmeric, garlic, and asparagus, or foods with artificial dyes, can turn your semen yellow.
+Your diet can affect the colour of your semen.
+Consuming foods high in pigment, such as beets, carrots, turmeric, garlic, asparagus, or foods with artificial dyes can turn your semen yellow.

 Dehydration